 The Duke D.C.
 Summer Institute on Law and Policy curriculum will focus on topics important to current and aspiring practitioners in fields that require mastery of constitutional, statutory, and regulatory law and policymaking.
-Courses will meet in the evenings, at the close of the workday, at the Duke in D.C. office located near Metro Center at 1201 New York Ave., NW, Suite 1110, in Washington.
+Courses will meet in the evenings, at the close of the workday, at the Duke in Washington office located near Metro Center at 1201 New York Ave., NW, Suite 1110, in Washington.

 American Constitutional Structure: Congressional Power and the Affordable Care Act (Siegel)

 - This course will examine judicial doctrines, historical understandings, and theoretical perspectives on the expanse and limits of Congress's power under the Necessary and Proper Clause, the Commerce Clause, the Taxing Clause, and the Spending Clause.
 After studying the seminal decisions of the U.S. Supreme Court, the course will analyze the constitutionality of the "individual mandate" in the Patient Protection and Affordable Care Act.
 This provision requires most Americans either to obtain a minimum level of health insurance coverage or else to pay a certain amount of money to the Internal Revenue Service each year.

 - Using real cases of wrongful convictions, this course will examine the causes of wrongful convictions, the investigative and legal approaches to remedying individual cases, and the broader, systemic remedies that will help to prevent them in the future.
 Students will gain an understanding of the strengths and weaknesses of the U.S. criminal justice system, and, as a final project, will work with detailed case documents to resolve an important issue in a wrongful conviction.
 This course will appeal to law and public policy students, as well as individuals working or interested in the field of criminal law and journalists reporting on such cases.

 Frack to the Future!
 An Introduction to Environmental and Economic Issues Arising from Shale Gas Development (Longest)